BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 `joinpath` takes a directory and a file name and joins them into a complete path.

-Julia provides a function called [`walkdir`](https://docs.julialang.org/en/stable/stdlib/file/#Base.Filesystem.walkdir) that is similar to this one but more versatile.
+Julia provides a function called `walkdir` (see <https://docs.julialang.org/en/stable/stdlib/file/#Base.Filesystem.walkdir>) that is similar to this one but more versatile.
 As an exercise, read the documentation and use it to print the names of the files in a given directory and its subdirectories.

 ## Catching exceptions